newrelic/helm-charts/library/common-library/DEVELOPERS.md

 ```

 ### `newrelic.common.verboseLog.valueAsInt`
-Returns 1 if staging is enabled or 0 if not.
-This is to have the staging value ready to be templated as an integer
+Returns 1 if verbose is enabled or 0 if not.
+This is to have the verbose value ready to be templated as an integer

 Usage:
 ```mustache